zhxie/Ikas/README.md

 **Ikas** is a schedule and battle statistic client of Splatoon 2 for Windows.

+## Features

+- Automatic cookie generation of SplatNet
+- Update current and coming schedules and display in a *fancy* way
+- Get the latest battle including details of players' gears and weapons and display in a *fancy* way
+- Japanese and English (North America)

 ## Configuration

-Ikas reads and parses configuration from both user.ini for user information, and config.ini for system configuration in working directory.
+Ikas reads and parses configuration from both user.ini, for user information, and config.ini, for system configuration, in the working directory.

+### Setup

-When first started, Ikas will ask for configuration.
+When Ikas starts at the first time, it will ask for configuration.
+You can fill your SplatNet cookie in the cookie textbox directly, or obtain one by  Automatic Cookie Generation.

+1. Obtain a session token.
+Press "How can I get a Session Token", log in into the Nintendo website, right click on "Select this Person", copy the link address, paste it back to session token textbox and press "How can I get a Session token" again.
+2. Obtain the SplatNet cookie.
+Press "Update my Cookie, please!", Ikas will handle everything that follows. **Please read "Security and Privacy" section below carefully before you start.**

 ## Security and Privacy